MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/compare-and-book-from-suggested-resources.md

 [!INCLUDE [preview-banner](../includes/preview-banner.md)]

-## Shortlist resources to narrow down suggestions
+## Narrow down suggestions by short-listing resources

 The suggested resources are shown on two tabs: **Suggested** and **Shortlisted**.
 By default, the **Shortlisted** tab is empty, and all suggestions appear on the **Suggested** tab.
 To shortlist resources that meet the staffing criteria, follow one of these steps on the **Suggested** tab.